 - The day you go makes a big difference.
 If you don’t want to battle massive crowds, go on the Tuesday (day 6) or Wednesday (day 7) of the State Fair.
 Many kids are in school and historically, those days see the lowest number of people walk through the gates.
 I also recommend going the first Thursday (day 1), especially if you do your homework about what new foods you want to eat.
 The Fairgrounds are also clean.
 Get my 2019 new food reviews here.

 - Don’t park at the Fairgrounds.
-It’s $15 to park at the Fairgrounds, which is the cost of an admission ticket (or like three Pronto Pups).
+It’s $15 to park at the Fairgrounds, which is the cost of an admission ticket (the cost of three Pronto Pups).
 Oh, and it’s cash only for parking.
 My best bet: use the park free, ride free service overseen by Metro Transit.
 To avoid being crammed on a Metro Transit bus with a bunch of people for 45 minutes, park at a park and ride site near the Fairgrounds.
 I really like the station on the University of Minnesota campus.
 The bus takes the U of M Transitway, which goes directly from the Fairgrounds to your car on a road not open to the public, making for a quick trip.
 See the full list of free park and ride spots here.
 The U of M lot is #14 on the map.
 Note that many of the lots fill up quickly; the State Fair does a great job updating which lots are full on their social media channels.

 - Don’t overpay for tickets.
 If you’re seeing this before 9:00 pm on August 21, 2019, you’re in luck.
 You can purchase tickets on the State Fair’s website for $12, saving you $3 a ticket.
 On the first day of the Fair, adults will save $2 on every ticket at the gate.
 The State Fair offers discounts to kids and seniors on various days, including multiple days where kids and seniors will save up to $3 on tickets.
 Check out this page for details.
 Remember kids four and younger always get in free.